arcus/education_python_intensive/Intro-to-python.md

 So why should you consider Python for your data analysis?
 There are a few reasons:

-- Python is that it is designed to be *human readable*.
-It's philosophy is centered around producing simple, efficient, easy-to-read code, but you shouldn't get too hung up on that-- code that works for you is good code!
-Creating human-readable code is great for research because your analyses can be more reproducible (if you know exactly what you did, you can reproduce it) and transparent (writing the methods section of your paper is much easier when you have clear language as to what you did and why).
+- Python is designed to be *human readable*.
+Its philosophy is centered around producing simple, efficient, easy-to-read code, but you shouldn't get too hung up on that- code that works for you is good code!
+Creating human-readable code is great for research because your analyses will be more reproducible (if you know exactly what you did, you can reproduce it) and transparent (writing the methods section of your paper is much easier when you have clear language as to what you did and why).

 - Python is free to download and use, and it is an *open source* language, meaning that updates and innovations happen more quickly than proprietary software (to learn more about open source, see **link to open source module**).